 In Dubai: Palm Jumeirah Islands, Downtown Dubai, International City, Dubai Marina, Dubai sports city.

 In Abu Dhabi: Al Manara, Golf Gardens, Mangrove Village, Al Manara, Al Reef, Raha Beach Area, Al Bandar, Al Zeina, Al Reem Island etc.

 Documents required for expats to avail mortgage are, list may vary depending on the bank and situation

 - Proof of residence

 - Salary certificates or evidence of regular income

 - Bank account statements for three to six months

 - A land registration fee of around 1-2% for new building developments and also other fees such as maintenance fee, legal fee, estate agent fee or developer fee.

 A right loan decision taken after due diligence will lead to owning an asset in terms of both property and happiness.
 Hence make sure you do your homework well before applying for one.
-Remember, right choices earlier will lead to growth in assets and reduction in liabilities.
+Remember, the right choices earlier will lead to growth in assets and a reduction in liabilities.